 Blockchains using a proof-of-work consensus mechanism need mining.

-The first one to find the solution broadcasts it to the entire network as proof-of-work.
+The first one to find the solution broadcasts it to the entire network as proof of work.
 This victory bestows the reward on the winner while others wait for the next challenge.

 This process repeats every time for a block worth of transactions.
 A block is nothing but a group of transactions totaling 1 megabyte in data.

-The only drawback with the proof-of-work is the energy consumed and time taken per transaction, as all the miners except the winner end up wasting their computing power for nothing.
+The only drawback with the proof-of-work is the energy consumed and time is taken per transaction, as all the miners except the winner end up wasting their computing power for nothing.

 All cryptos which don’t use proof-of-work are non-mineable such as Ripple, Cardano, etc.